Francisco-Solis/Sparrows-Analysis/README.md

 # Sparrows-Analysis

+# Overview:
-Overview: This project analyzes the Sparrow dataset in R, focusing on exploratory regression techniques and model diagnositcs.
+This project analyzes the **Sparrows** dataset in R, focusing on exploratory regression techniques and model diagnositcs.
 The analysis walks through fundamental statistical concepts and applies them to real data.